jcorbin/hexant/stream.md

 # TODO

 - get it working on dev server again
+- refactor `glslshader.js` and `glprogram.js`
+  - move linking to program;
+    program becomes `new GLProgram(gl, shadeer1, shader2, ...)`
+  - provide unifrom / attrib introspection from shader;
+    shader become `new GLSLShader({name, type, source, uniformNames, attribNames})`
+    - with name extraction done at build time by `glsl-loader.js` using the parser we added for minification
+- `hextiletree.js` refactor to linear(-ish) form
+  - either on a `Map<{key, mask}, tile>` or on `Array<tile>` sorted by `Array<{key, mask}>`
+  - probably a good time to move to maker form
+- refactor `World.ents` to be propely system oriented, rather than have the world model itself particpate in per-ent convernts
+- once there's only need for a single pool (no more nodes), flatten it into `hextile.js`, dropping `pool.js`
+- revamp `coord.js`
+  - push conversions out to callers
+  - maybe drop the `type` field?
+  - can we elminate `CubePoint` (it only has a couple of users)?
 - unbreak the tests, after the `src/` pivot
 - switch classes out for maker pattern throughout; initial uplift pass above may do so when scope is small enough to be easily done in passing